koii-network/blog/_pages/content-collective-paper.md

 This list demonstrates a few suggestions but is not comprehensive.
 Depending on the Collective, there may be many other changes that require a vote.

 The Collective must configure the voting standards, which include social requirements (necessary qualifications to propose a vote) and the technical requirements (methods by which the change is proposed and voted on by members).
-There are many DAO toolkits that assist with proposing and casting votes, and you can even access some of these features from Koii Network’s [desktop node](http://koii.me/node){:target="\_blank"}.
+There are many DAO toolkits that assist with proposing and casting votes, and you can even access some of these features from Koii Network’s [Node](https://www.koii.network/node){:target="\_blank"}.

 <h2 id="adoption">Adoption</h2>